Skip to Content

 Colorful Nicobar Pigeon on a tree

 The Nicobar Pigeon (Caloenas nicobarica) is recognized for its shimmering feathers.
-It’s the sole extant member of its genus, conferring it a unique evolutionary position among pigeons.
+It is the sole extant member of its genus, conferring a unique evolutionary position among pigeons.
 Inhabiting regions across Southeast Asia and the Pacific, including the Andaman and Nicobar Islands, these birds prefer dense forests on isolated islands to evade predators.
-Their diet is omnivorous, primarily consisting of seeds, fruit, and invertebrates.
+Their omnivorous diet consists primarily of seeds, fruit, and invertebrates.
 Conservation status for the Nicobar Pigeon is currently “Near Threatened” due to habitat loss and predation by introduced species.

 Nigerian Goat